 The Plaintiff’s discovery requests for all similar blender accident reports did not include limitations on time, types of injury, subject matter of complaint, or circumstances of the incident.
 As such, the discovery requests were not tailored to find similar claims, thus were overly broad and not proportional to the needs of the case.

 The fact that a discovery request is overly broad does not mean the responding party is free from producing any records.
 The Court ruled that incident reports where the specific blender model could not turn off was both relevant and proportional to the needs of the case.
 The Defendant was ordered to supplement their discovery responses to include all accident reports that occurred within five years of the Plaintiff’s incident where the power on the blender could not be shut off.

 There are multiple ways to respond to discovery requests for substantially similar accident reports using Everlaw.
 One method, if the producing party has a standard form for incident reports, is to review the specific incident report related to the Plaintiff.

-Expand the Context Panel to see any near-duplicate documents based upon text comparison.
+In Everlaw, this can be done by expanding the Context Panel to see any near-duplicate documents based upon text comparison.
 Reports that are of similar incidents should have a high percentage of similarity, likely 90% or higher.
 The reason for the high similarity in text is that the forms are the same, with the differences being the description of the incident, date, and other content in the report.
 Documents that are 100% identical are “exact duplicates” of the Plaintiff’s incident report and do not need to be reviewed.